FuzzySid/FuzzySid/README.md

 - 🔭 I have 1.5 years of experience with Web Technologies and

-- 🌱 2.5 years of combined technical experience including technical writing and teaching
+- 🌱 2 years of experience in technical writing

+- 👨‍🏫 0.5+ years of experience in mentoring, guiding and teaching programmers

 - 👯 I'm passionate about programming, problem solving and contributing to Open Source Projects